openSUSE/news-o-o/_posts/2012-10-11-learn-more-about-open-next-week-in-prague.markdown

 ---

 ![red futuremedia logo](/wp-content/uploads/2012/10/futuremedia_color.png)
-The [openSUSE Conference 2012](http://bootstrapping-awesome.org) takes place next weekÂ from October 20th to 23rd in Prague, Czech Republic.
+The [openSUSE Conference 2012](http://bootstrapping-awesome.org) takes place next week from October 20th to 23rd in Prague, Czech Republic.

 When you first step into the world of Free Software, it isn't always easy: to paraphrase Richard Stallman, we are used to _"trading freedom for convenience"_.
 Understanding why you are using Free/Libre/OpenSource Software and seeing it at work can be inspiring - you might well find yourself on the path to be a Free/Libre Open Source Software contributor or advocate.
 Seeing how the principles of FLOSS are applied to things other than software can be equally inspiring and like Free Software, it is a revolution you can contribute to!
 You'll find this and more inspiration in the [Future Media track](http://bootstrapping-awesome.org/futuremedia) at this year's [conference](http://bootstrapping-awesome.org).